Kids First Australia

-Kids First Australia approached Curio Digital to translate its current face-to-face consent program into a digital experience.
-The aim was to support schools and teachers to deliver this content and scale it's impact to reach more young people across Australia.
+I worked with Kids First Australia to transform their face-to-face consent education program into a digital learning experience.
+My goal was to help schools and teachers deliver this important content more easily and extend its reach to young people across Australia.

 90%